Chevrolet Bolt EV

 Efficiency: 3.3 mi/kWh

-Typical windows are 39-52 hours on Level 1, 6-9 hours on Level 2, and around 28 minutes to reach 80% on DC fast charging.
+Typical planning windows are around 39-52 hours on Level 1, 6-9 hours on Level 2, and about 28 minutes to 80% on DC fast charging under normal station and battery conditions.

 Enter your ZIP code and monthly miles to get a personalized estimate.